 Useful tips to manage debt

-Stung by the ever increasing inflation, rising taxes, mounting bills and debt payments?
-Well, you will just have to learn to live with the first three, but the last problem can be tackled with a comparative ease.
-Here are few tremendously useful tips to manage debt!
+Were you stung by the ever-increasing inflation, rising taxes, mounting bills, and debt payments?
+Well, you will have to learn to live with the first three, but the last problem can be tackled with comparative ease.
+Here are few tremendously helpful tips to manage debt!

 - Few ways to rein in debt: